crotwell/seisplotjs-seedlink/README.md

 # seisplotjs-seedlink
-Connect to a seedlink server using websockets and received miniseed data from it.
+Connect to a [ringserver](https://seiscode.iris.washington.edu/projects/ringserver) seedlink server using websockets and received miniseed data from it.
+The server must be capable of accepting http connections and upgrading them to websockets for this to work.

 See